 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Every body is different, and every body reacts different to various medications.

-Overall, I would best describe Banana Cream Cake as an “excellent” indica strain from Liberty Health Sciences.
+Overall, I would best describe Banana Cream Cake as a “very good” indica strain from Liberty Health Sciences.

 This eighth has ensured that I will be back to try other strains in the near future – I’m particularly interested in the Colombian Gold and Purple Urkle strains I’ve seen available in the recent past.
 I feel that the $37.50 price I paid for this is more than fair given the quality.
 I would certainly buy this again in the future if it were priced at $40 – not so sure about $55.
 Fortunately, there have been frequent sales for the holidays as of late.